 I have always had an interest in photography for as long as I can remember.
 In high school I took a photography class when there were no such thing as digital cameras, just film cameras, and you may think that was roughing it.
 But really it was not.
 I found it interesting to be able to develop your own pictures and to see the results on photo paper.
 After high school, I had an interest in Web Designing.
 So, I took a course at Red River College Polytechnic - Exchange District Campus in Winnipeg, and in that course, you took a digital photography class, as part of the web designing course.
 I had learned so many things, but there was one slight problem.
 I was unable to hold the camera and take pictures all at the same time.
 The reason for that was that I could not hold the camera up high enough for me to look in the viewfinder and snap a picture.
 I tried using tripod, and it did work.
 But I wanted to be able to take pictures on the fly like everyone else.
 So, the hobby ended up coming to a stand still for now.

-With the help of my Trish Jackson from Australia, who I had met on social media, I knew I was going to be in good hands.
-She a Thalidomider, just like me, understands the challenges and struggles when it comes to figuring out how to handle a camera.
-With camera technology, the one thing they did that made it easier for me, and probably for my friend Trish, was the flip-out viewer.
-Things were starting to look up.
+In 2017 I decided to try photography once again.
+I knew there were going to be challenges ahead of me, but I was up for it.
+I knew I was going to have to research what cameras and adapters that I may need that were out there and what would best suit me.
+With the help of my friend Trish Jackson from Australia, who I had met on social media, I knew I was going to get the best advice when it came to cameras.
+She was born Thalidomide, just like me and understood the challenges and struggles when it comes to figuring out how to manage a camera.
+The one thing they did that made it easier for me, and for my friend Trish, was the flip-out viewfinder and things were starting to look up.